JohnTheBlindMilkman/smashOnSlurm/README.md

 # How to run SMASH on SLURM

-1. Copy the `smash` and `setEnvSmash.sh` from /cvmfs/hadessoft.gsi.de/install/debian10/smash-3.0/
+1. Copy the SMASH binary file to this directory.

 2. Create your `config.yaml` file for SMASH input as specified in the [documentation](https://smash-transport.github.io/).